 Enterprise Blogging With Del.icio.us

-"Tag Teams Wrestle With Web Content" www.computerworld.com/softwaretopics/software/groupware/story/0,10801,101100,00.html?source=NLT_WS "d=101100p
+"Tag Teams Wrestle With Web Content" www.computerworld.com/softwaretopics/software/groupware/story/0,10801,101100,00.html?source=NLT_WS"d=101100p

 Opinion by Robert L. Mitchell, APRIL 18, 2005 (COMPUTERWORLD) - "Desktop search tools have done wonders in allowing me to gain control over information once it's on my desktop, but that begs the question: Does all of that stuff need to be there in the first place?

-del.icio.us as a bookmarking service.
+Mr. Mitchell goes on to write about the benefits of del.icio.us as a bookmarking service.
 A better way for information workers to accumulate and organize information is to leave it where they found it and provide a pointer or bookmark to that content.
 Users create their own keywords and short descriptions and associate them with each bookmark.

 Enthusiasts see social bookmarking as a way to index the Web, but it could also become a powerful tool for enhancing the productivity of distinct groups, or communities, within an organization."